AnyUnderstanding/ppc/README.md

 ❌ Multitouch support (not supported by UI-framework yet)

-❌ stylus pressure support (not supported by UI-framework yet)
+❌ Stylus pressure support (not supported by UI-framework yet)

 ## Technical Details
 PPC is built in <a href="https://github.com/JetBrains/kotlin">Kotlin</a> using the UI-framework <a href="https://github.com/JetBrains/compose-jb">Compose for Desktop</a>.
 PPC is rendering on Compose for Desktop's builtin canvas, which internally uses the fast rendering engine <a href="https://github.com/google/skia">skia</a>.